 Social proof can go a long way in cultivating more trust from your new user base, but you’ll usually have to go a step or two further if you really want to earn your users’ dedication.
 One of the simplest ways to do this is to add “trust badges” to the bottom of your site.
 These small icons, usually located in the footer of landing pages, show users your affiliations and accreditations, demonstrating your authority (and possibly your security).
 VWO found that adding trust badges can increase your conversion rates by more than 70 percent.

 You can also build trust by showing off your expertise.
 For example, you can list all the major publications you and your brand have been featured in.
 You could also show off how long you’ve been in business, how much growth you’ve experienced over the years, or list some of your most noteworthy clients (assuming they’ve given you the permission to mention them).

-There are countless variables to consider in a conversion optimization plan, but for the most part, it’s best to stay out of the weeds.
+There are countless variables to consider in landing pages average conversion rate optimization plan, but for the most part, it’s best to stay out of the weeds.
 Keep your attention high-level, on your actions and your measurable results.

 What do I mean by this?
 Why did I waste my time writing out and showing examples of all these best practices if I’m now encouraging you to deliberately ignore them?
-It’s because every business is going to be unique.
-Your brand, your voice, your audience, and your goals will all be different from everyone else’s.
-The “best practices” for conversion optimization are rules that work well for most brands—but not all the time.
+It’s because every business is going to be unique conversion rate optimization.
+Your brand, your voice, your target audience , and your goals will all be different from everyone else’s.
+The “best practices” for measure conversion rate optimization are rules that work well for most brands—but not all the time.
 If you stick too closely to norms and conventional practices, not only will you miss out on some great improvement opportunities, your conversion attempts will end up looking like everyone else’s—and that’s definitely something you don’t want.